-Speech therapy, more specifically articulation therapy, is more or less intervention provided by a speech language pathologist to help a person produce the sounds of his/her language correctly.
+Speech therapy, more specifically articulation therapy, is intervention provided by a speech-language pathologist to help a person produce the sounds of his/her language correctly.

 Everything from therapy techniques to goal writing to cueing techniques to home practice exercises is individualized and differs quite a bit depending on a child's speech disorder evaluation.